lelonS/online-shopping-api/tests/test-docs.md

 **Description:**

-Verify that the API can handle multiple concurrent requests.
-If a field is unique, verify that the API does not create duplicate records.
+If a field is unique, verify that the API does not create duplicate records when multiple users send concurrent requests.

 **Steps:**